Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Methodology

 The first two steps are conducted on the source data only, summarizing the information into candidate models and an imputation model.
 After that, the raw source data will no longer be used.
 Given a set of unlabeled data from the target distribution, we generate pseudo-labels using the imputation model and then select the candidate model that best fits them.
-The method is computationally efficient because kernel ridge regression is easily solvable and the other operations (pseudo-labeling and model selection) run even faster.
+The method is computationally efficient because KRR is easily solvable and the other operations (pseudo-labeling and model selection) run even faster.

-The hyperparameters $\rho$, $\Lambda$ and $\widetilde{\lambda}$ need to be specified by the user.
+The hyperparameters $n_1$, $\Lambda$ and $\widetilde{\lambda}$ need to be specified by the user.
 The first two are standard and also arise in penalized regression without covariate shift.
 The last one is the crux because it affects the qualities of the imputation model $\widetilde{f}$, the pseudo-labels $\{ \widetilde{y}_{0i} \}_{i=1}^{ n_0 }$, and thus the selected model $\widehat{f}$.
 In \Cref{sec-excess-risk-general}, we will provide practical guidance based on a theoretical study.
-Roughly speaking, \begin{itemize} \item The fraction $\rho$ is set to be a constant, such as $50\%$. \item The set of penalty parameters $\Lambda$ consists of a geometric sequence from $O(n^{-1})$ to $O(1)$ up to logarithmic factors, with $O( \log n )$ elements.
-The resulting candidate models span a wide spectrum from undersmoothed to oversmoothed ones. \item The penalty parameter $\widetilde{\lambda}$ is set to be $O(n^{-1})$ up to a logarithmic factor.
+Roughly speaking, \begin{itemize} \item The proportion of training data $n_1 / n$ is bounded away from $0$ and $1$, such as $1/2$. \item The set of penalty parameters $\Lambda$ consists of a geometric sequence from $O(n^{-1})$ to $O(1)$, with $O( \log n )$ elements.
+The resulting candidate models span a wide spectrum from undersmoothed to oversmoothed ones. \item The penalty parameter $\widetilde{\lambda}$ is set to be $O(n^{-1})$.
 In fact, the model selection accuracy depends on the bias and a variance proxy of the pseudo-label vector $\widetilde\by = ( \widetilde{y}_{01} , \cdots, \widetilde{y}_{0 n_0} )^{\top}$ in a delicate way.
-Choosing $\widetilde{\lambda} \asymp n^{-1} $ achieves a bias-variance tradeoff that minimizes the impact on model selection, rather than the usual one for minimizing the mean squared prediction error. \end{itemize}
+Our $\widetilde{\lambda}$ achieve a bias-variance tradeoff that minimizes the \emph{impact on model selection}, rather than the usual one for minimizing the mean squared prediction error. \end{itemize}